cucumber/docs/content/cucumber/step-definitions.md

 ## Redundant Step Definitions

-In Cucumber, you're not allowed to use a `Regexp` more than once in a Step Definition—even across files, and even with different code inside the Proc.
+In Cucumber, you're not allowed to use a `Regexp` more than once in a Step Definition—even across files, and even with different code inside the method or function.

 Thus, the following would cause a `Cucumber::Redundant` error: